vohi/minicoin/README.md

 # Host System Requirements

 The virtual machine images are built for [VirtualBox](virtualbox.org).
-The machines are managed using [vagrant](vagrantup.com), vagrant 2.2 is required.
+The machines are managed using [vagrant](vagrantup.com), vagrant 2.2.4 is required.

-Remote execution is tested with macOS as the host.
+Remote execution is tested with macOS and Windows 10 as host, using the bash shell.

 ## Windows specifics

+A guest is identified as running Windows when either the name of the machine, or the name of the box includes the string "windows".

 Windows machines support WinRM and ssh, but only WinRM works reliably for provisioning.
 To be able to talk WinRM via vagrant, install the ruby gem:

 `$ sudo gem install winrm`

+## Mac specifics

+A guest is identified as running MacOS when either the name of the machine, or the name of the box includes the string "mac".

+Since VirtualBox doesn't provide guest additions for Mac systems, minicoin is using sshfs for file sharing between the guest and the host.
+For this to work, the host needs to run an OpenSSL server that allows key based authentication.

+When bringing a Mac guest up, minicoin will create a dedicated SSH key pair, and add the public key to the `~/.ssh/authorized_keys` file.
+After a box has been destroyed, these keys will be deleted again, and removed from the `authorized_keys` file.

 # Security notice